CPAN-Security/security.metacpan.org/docs/glossary.md

 >
 > ([Ref](#references-and-terms): SLSA 2023)

+### CE Marking :warning:

+> A marking by which a manufacturer indicates that a product with digital elements and the processes put in place by the manufacturer are in conformity with the essential requirements set out in [EU Cyber Resilience Act, Annex I](#references-and-terms) and other applicable European Union harmonisation legislation providing for its affixing.
+>
+> ([Ref](#references-and-terms): CRA 2024 I, CRA 2024 II (21))

 ### Chain of custody

 > Auditable documentation of point of origin as well as the method of transfer from point of origin to point of destination and the identity of the transfer agent.